-Overall, the restoration process removes the diapir and leaves a weld, while the sediment layers remain globally flat.
-Since this setup is generated by a method for syndeformation diapirs, a full restoration of the model should have taken into account the deposition of the sediments at the same time as the formation of the diapir, by removing the sediment layers one by one.
-For simplification purposes and in order to test the process with simple boundary conditions, such sedimentation processes were not implemented, which explains the presence of the weld.
-The results are, however, quite convincing despite the high level of simplification.
-The analysis of the five experiments shows that in this setup, the viscosity contrast between salt and sediment and the density of the sediments do not have a big impact on the shape of the model after the restoration process.
+have taken into account the deposition of the sediments at the same time as the formation of the diapir, by removing the sediment layers one by one.
+For simplification purposes and in order to test the process with simple boundary condi-5 tions, such sedimentation processes were not implemented.
+In this case, the stress state inside the model being incorrect, the sediment and salt layers couldn't be restored to a completely flat state.
+For example, the shallow sediments should have been removed early in the restoration process, and as 10 such were deformed beyond their sedimentation point.
+While the results are still quite convincing despite the high level of simplification, this shows that the salt diapir is a result of upbuilding and not downbuilding.
+The analysis of the five experiments shows that in this setup, the viscosity contrast 15 between salt and sediment and the density of the sediments do not have a big impact on the shape of the model after the restoration process.
 Only the shape of the sediments at the base of the diapir is slightly different from one experiment to the other.
 Experiments 4 and 5 have serrated shapes that are not geologically probable, probably because of the four orders of magnitude of viscosity contrast between the salt and sediments.
 The main difference between the experiments is the relaxation time for each restoration process.
-If the duration of the formation of the diapir was known, it could then be used to reduce the uncertainty on which density and viscosity to use.
+If the duration of the formation of the diapir was known, it could then be used to reduce the uncertainty on which density and vis- 25 cosity to use.
+It also seems that the curvature of restored layers changes.
+This could provide another criterion to further evaluate the results (but would call for variable sediment viscosity testing).
+However, this is a difficult path forward, because sediment deposition clearly plays a major role during 30 salt displacement (e.g., Giles and Lawton, 1999; Hudec and Jackson, 2007; Rowan et al., 2012).
+Moreover, recovering the full deformation path during sediment deposition would also call for further studies, possibly on laboratory analogs (Weijermars et al., 1993; Dooley et al., 2005).